Greenhouse gas emissions by Turkey: Gas-fired power stations

-Gas-fired power stations emitted 24 Mt CO_{2}e in 2019.
+Gas-fired power stations emitted 46 Mt CO_{2}e in 2021.
 It is difficult for them to compete with coal partly due to the lack of a carbon price.
 Electricity generation from gas tends to increase when hydropower is limited by droughts.
-Import costs for natural gas are expected to fall during the mid-2020s with the start of production from the Sakarya Gas Field in the Black Sea.
+The cost of natural gas is expected to fall around 2026 with the expiry of expensive import agreements with Russia and Iran, and increasing production from the Sakarya Gas Field in the Black Sea.

 Transport fuel

-Transport emitted 81 Mt of CO_{2}e in 2020, about one tonne per person and 15% of the nation's total.
-Road transport in the country dominated emissions with 77 Mt (including agricultural vehicles).
+Transport emitted 91 Mt of CO_{2}e in 2021, a bit over one tonne per person.
+Road transport in the country dominated emissions with 86 Mt (including agricultural vehicles).
 Over three-quarters of Turkey's road-transport emissions come from diesel fuel.
-Average emissions of new cars in 2016 were about 120 g /km Although the EU has a 2021 target of 95 g of CO_{2}/km, Turkey has no target.In 2018, Turkey had no measures in place to reduce the well-to-wheel impact of petrol and diesel vehicles, except for a requirement for 3% ethanol in fuel (compared to 10% in the EU).
-However more use of biofuels may not be sustainable.
+Over half of motor vehicles are cars, but their proportion of road-transport emissions compared to others such as lorries is not known.
+Although the EU has a 2021 target of 95 g of CO_{2}/km, Turkey has no target for road vehicle emissions per km.
 Fuel quality and emissions standards for new cars are less strict than those in the EU; and in 2019 about 45% of cars were over 10 years old and energy-inefficient.
 The market share of electric vehicles was below world average in 2020.
-Domestic flights emitted 2 Mt of CO_{2}e in 2020 and in 2021 their VAT rate was cut to 1%.
+Domestic flights emitted 3 Mt of CO_{2}e in 2021 and their VAT rate was cut to 1%.